madnuttah/unbound-docker/doc/DETAILS.md

 | --------- | ------------------------ |
 | `5335`    | Listening Port (TCP/UDP) |

 If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your unbound.conf and docker-compose.yaml.
-You may need to enable CAPabilities in your compose file.
+You may need to enable CAPabilities in your compose file as the `_unbound` user only has limited permissions.

 ### Usage